EdvardM/railsgirls-ruby/src/basics.md

 read it.
 Here the **string** `"Oh my, cinnamon buns!"` is the data, as well as `"Kittens are "`, `"so fluffy"` and so on. `puts` is the function that _does something with data_, which is just printing whatever is fed to the function.
 `upcase` is also a kind of function, acting on the string itself.
+Note that when we talk of strings, we basically mean text, as opposed to say, numbers: `1` is a number you can do arithmetic with like add, multiply etc, while `"1"` is a string. `"1" + 2` makes no sense in Ruby (which is good).

 While the first example just prints a string, the second joins (or _concatenates_) two strings together by using `+` operator (in Ruby that's